wfahren/wifi-strength/README.md

 Script Dedency: B{ASH} like shell and iw.
 No other package requirements.

 There are two scripts .sh and .bash.
 The .sh was designed to work with openWRT firmware, on a wireless router and the .bash for Linux desktop, both need to be ran as user root or sudo.
-The iw scan command require root access.
+The iw scan command requires root access.

  The SSID and signal strength are from iw output, others are calulated like Quality and GOOD to BAD signal.